cyruszzhou/cyruszzhou.github.io/_pages/about.md

 I am a fourth-year student at the `University of Chicago`, majoring in `Computer Science`.

-My current research interest lies in `hardware-software co-design and compiler-level optimization for emerging workloads`, especially for `deep learning` tasks.
+My current research interest lies in `hardware-software co-design and compiler-level optimization for emerging workloads`, especially for `deep learning` and `scientific computing` tasks.
 I do weightlifting and drink (a lot of) coffee.
 I enjoy philosophy and literature.

 I grew up in [Ningbo, China](https://en.wikipedia.org/wiki/Ningbo), where I spent my childhood and completed my schooling, encompassing elementary through [high school](https://en.wikipedia.org/wiki/Xiaoshi_Middle_School).